QUB3X/gameoff-2018/gameoff-2018/Assets/Resources/stanze_corrispondenti_alle_risposte.md

 Leggenda:
-A- ordine
+EA n- ordine
-B- felicità
+DB- felicità
-C- tristezza
+BC- tristezza
-D- confusione
+CD- confusione

 -[domanda_1]
 Are you ready?
 -[ans_1_1]
-A
+E
 -[ans_1_2]
-C
+B
 -[domanda_2]
 Do you think the path ahead will be long?
 -[ans_2_1]
-A
+E
 -[ans_2_2]
-D
+C
 -[domanda_3]
 Do you think I should ask you personal questions?
 Would you feel comfortable?
 -[ans_3_1]
-B
+D
 -[ans_3_2]
-D
+C
 -[domanda_4]
 Do you think your friends passed the exam?
 -[ans_4_1]
-B
+D
 -[ans_4_2]
-c
+B
 -[domanda_5]
 In the next room you will die.
 Are you ready?
 -[ans_5_1]
-C
+B
 -[ans_5_2]
-A
+E
 -[domanda_6]
 You passed your youth at the Academy.
 Do you have regrets?
 -[ans_6_1]
-B
+D
 -[ans_6_2]
-T
+B
 -[domanda_7]
 Are you ready for the life outside the Academy?
 -[ans_7_1]
-D
+C
 -[ans_7_2]
-B
+D